 Situated at 15 Dugan Street, Kalgoorlie, Western Australia, the Goldfields Women's Health Care Centre provides clinical services, health information and referrals.

-A not for profit organisation, the Centre is overseen by Goldfields Women's Health Care Association Incorporated's Management Committee.
+A not for profit organisation, the Centre is overseen by Goldfields Women's Health Care Association Incorporated's Management Board.
 Initially established in 1986 by a group of volunteers, the service was provided for 2 hours per week out of the Golden Mile Community House.
 In 1987 rooms were rented in Hannan Street and volunteers provided a service for 4 hours, 3 days a week.
 The service was supported by community donations and fundraising.

 The Centre was purchased in 1988 with assistance from the Lotteries Commission.